Barbu Lăzăreanu: Exile and return

 Upon his return to Romania, Lăzăreanu joined the Union of Romanian Jews (UER).
 Alongside I. Hussar and others, he served as a Bucharest delegate at the UER congress held at Iași on January 13, 1913.
-Sometimes passing himself off as "Matei Rareș", "Trubadurul", or "Alexandru B. Trudă", he was an editor at the magazines Înfrățirea, Viitorul Social, Lupta Zilnică, and Adevărul Literar.
+In June of the following year, he was a guest speaker at the UER meeting in Bucharest, alongside Moses Schwartzfeld and Horia Carp.
+Together, they helped draft a resolution against Nicolae Paulescu, who had produced antisemitic tracts, accusing him of "stirring up racial hatred".
+Sometimes passing himself off as "Matei Rareș", "Trubadurul", or "Alexandru B. Trudă", Lăzăreanu was an editor at the magazines Înfrățirea, Viitorul Social, Lupta Zilnică, and Adevărul Literar.
 He was still a contributor to the left-wing dailies Adevărul and Dimineața, and eventually also their cultural editor.
 In 1915, using the pen name "Arald", Lăzăreanu was featured in the pages of Rampa magazine.

-Shortly before World War I, he was again involved in the Romanian labor movement.
+Returning to Botoșani, Lăzăreanu probably acted as a host for the novelist Gala Galaction, who had come to the city in order to research the life of Romania's national poet, Mihai Eminescu—emerging as "one of Eminescu's first biographers", Galaction expressed his gratitude to an unnamed friend, who may have been Lăzăreanu.
+Shortly before World War I, the latter was again involved in the Romanian labor movement.
 With Frimu, who was now representing the Social Democratic Party (PSDR), he established a "workers' university" in Bucharest, where he then taught literature and the history of socialism.
 Despite his growing reputation, he and other Jewish professionals were still barred from joining the Romanian Writers' Society.
 He was instead associated with the UER's own cultural movement, participating in its "great literary and art festival", held at Iași in May 1916—alongside Nemțeanu, Enric Furtună, and Ion Pribeagu.

-Noted for a while as a publisher of anti-war literature, Lăzăreanu remained in German-occupied Bucharest after 1916.
-He was a member of the underground PSDR and guest speaker at its defiant Labor Day picnic (May 1, 1917), and reportedly became a Leninist shortly after the October Revolution in Russia.
-His first book of literary portraits appeared in 1917, as Constantin Radovici, Agatha Bârsescu, Nora Marinescu.
-Before April 1918, he had published two more brochures on literary subjects, announced as Puțină archeologie teatrală ("Samples of Theatrical Archeology") and Pagini de istorie antică ("Pages of Ancient History").
-During the final months of the German occupation, Lăzăreanu wrote for Scena review, usually as "Alex.
-Bucur" or "Mathieu H. Rareșiu", while involved in the rising protest movement of the Social Democrats.
-He was probably responsible for the PSDR using Scenas printing offices to issue propaganda, as alleged by investigating prosecutors in August 1918.
-Around that time, he met and befriended writer I. Peltz, who recalled that his "little essays" on literature, "of greatest interest to the reading public", took up most of Lăzăreanu's time, preventing him from publishing his poetry.
-Peltz also recalls Lăzăreanu's satire of "the oligarchy", noting him as an "elegant polemicist" of "fine humor".
-His tireless glossing of texts earned accolades from Perpessicius, who described Lăzăreanu as "all-knowing" and "without rival".
-Some 48 years later, Perpessicius recalled being taken aback by Lăzăreanu's obituary for poet George Coșbuc, also appearing in Scena.
-A posthumous reviewer, Marin Bucur, was unimpressed.
-He describes Lăzăreanu as a scholar who missed out on "the general layout", focused on documenting "infinitesimal" aspects of history, including "trifles" and "bromides".
+At around that time, he met Itzik Manger, a young poet of Bukovina Jewish extraction, whom he persuaded to embrace Yiddish as his language of expression.